 There is only one problem: MSAA, like all other AA methods, is most detrimental to performance, and can reduce the frame rate to about half in high multiples.
 Therefore, it is customary to regard AA as a luxury and, if possible, maintain a normal product (X4 instead of X8) which in most games is quite sufficient.

-Today the situation is less black or white, with many games coming with internal filters that ease the lack of AA.
-In addition, today's games enable the operation of a non-disruptive altenerative called FXAA - artificially smoothing the edges after rendering the image.
-This method definitely shows Performence Are identical to MSAA, but some players find the method problematic, as in some situations it slides more objects.
+Today the situation is less black or white, with many games coming with internal filters that alleviate the lack of AA.
+In addition, today games allow you to run an alternative that does not compromise performance called FXAA - artificially smoothing edges after rendering the image.
+This method certainly presents Performence Are identical to MSAA, but some players find the method problematic, as in some situations it slides more objects.

 The graphics card drivers are capable of running FXAA (or These are similar) For games that do not offer this option, and other methods discussed below.
 Either way, when MSAA is heavy for you, activate FXAA.
 In some games you can even play both, provided your video card is strong enough.